 Breastmilk provides all the nutrients needed for a child’s healthy growth and development.
 Breastmilk furthermore contains many other life components that help protect against both childhood infectious diseases, such as gastro-intestinal infections and pneumonia, and later-life, non-communicable diseases such as diabetes and obesity.

 An integral part of the reproductive system, breastfeeding also has important health implications for mothers, reducing risks for breast and ovarian cancer and type II diabetes.

-The WHO recommends babies be breastfed exclusively until six months of age, and then breastfed with complementary foods up to two years of age or beyond.
-Nevertheless, it reports just 38 percent of infants under six months of age are exclusively breastfed or receive only breastmilk.
+The WHO and UNICEF recommend babies be breastfed exclusively until six months of age, then breastfed with complementary foods up to two years of age or beyond.
+Yet less than 45% of infants under six months of age were exclusively breastfed between 2015 and 2020.

 The reasons behind this figure are numerous and complex, and can vary considerably according to a mother’s personal and sociocultural circumstances.
 And even though breastfeeding is natural, it may not always come ‘naturally’.
 Rather, it is a learned practice.
 A network of support from family, friends, healthcare providers, communities and governments is required to empower mothers to breastfeed successfully.

 Breastmilk is often undervalued or grouped under other mother and child health and nutrition initiatives.
-However, this liquid gold can save millions of lives each year.
+However, this liquid gold can save hundreds of thousands of lives each year.

 This is why, backed by sound science, our objective is to drive the changes in practice that will increase rates of breastfeeding, and improve the health of mothers and children worldwide.

 The Family Larsson-Rosenquist Foundation was established in 2013, born from the vision of a world in which every child is granted an optimum start in life through the benefits of breastmilk.